 Bona vacantia in Scotland

-In Scots law, ownerless goods fall to the Crown, whose representatives in Scotland is the QLTR.
+In Scotland, ownerless goods fall to the Crown, whose representative is the QLTR.
 The expression ‘bona vacantia’ is applied to things such as the assets of dissolved companies, the assets of missing persons and lost or abandoned property.
-If the value of these assets is realised (ie. they are sold), the proceeds are paid into the Scottish Consolidated Fund for use by the Scottish Government on behalf of the people of Scotland.
+If the value of these assets is realised (ie they are sold), the proceeds are paid into the Scottish Consolidated Fund for use by the Scottish Government on behalf of the people of Scotland.

 For a current list of unclaimed advertised estates fallen to the Crown in Scotland, see Estates fallen to the Crown.